 We heard the improvement on this very record, and do on all the classical LPs (and all other kinds of records) we play.

 The Big Caveat

 As for the asterisk (*) in the first line above, it concerns the caveat “…for a modern reissue…” What exactly do we mean by that?
-Allow us to reprint what we have written about another Heavy Vinyl classical pressing that we used to like.
+Allow us to reprint what we wrote about another Heavy Vinyl classical pressing, one that we used to like.

 There was a cloud of musical instruments, some here, some there, but they were very hard to SEE.
 On the Londons we played they were clear.
 You could point to each and every one.
 On this pressing it was impossible.

 Case in point: the snare drum, which on this recording is located toward the back of the stage, roughly halfway between dead center and the far left of the hall.
 As soon as I heard it on the reissue I recognized how blurry and smeary it was relative to the clarity and immediacy it had on the earlier London pressings.
 I’m not sure how else to describe it – diffuse, washed out, veiled.
 It’s just vague.